rradoychev/make-flat-array/README.md

 makeFlatArray(['1','2',['3','4']], 1);
 ```

-This package is alternative to the es6 .flat().
+This package is alternative to the ES2019 .flat()